Pumpkin Pie with Homemade Spelt Pastry

 We’re all traditionalists when it comes to the all mighty pumpkin pie, and we mean no disrespect to Ms. Martha or your Mom.
-A slightly healthier alternative to the pure, "All Purpose" flour crust that we normally find holding in our favorite pumpkin filling is a darker and more nutty alternative - the spelt flour crust.
+A slightly healthier alternative to the pure, "All-Purpose" flour crust that we normally find holding in our favorite pumpkin filling is a lighter, kinder on the stomach alternative - and it's gluten-free.
 We sacrifice none of the flaky texture but instead enhance the fiber content and enrich the depth of flavor.

 - 1 3/4 cup pumpkin purée

 - 1 cup coconut milk

 - 1/4 tsp salt

 - 1 1/2 tsp cinnamon

 - Pinch of ground cloves